 The aim of all this work is to promote improvement and value for money in the services we inspect and regulate, so that children and young people, parents and carers, adult learners and employers benefit.

-King William Street Church of England Primary School was last inspected in March 2015.
-Although the inspectors recognised the very many positive features of the school they judged that it required improvement in certain key areas in order to regain its “Good” category.
+King William Street Church of England Primary School was last inspected in June 2017.
+Although the inspectors recognised the very many positive features of the school, for example that pupils’ achievement in mathematics has improved and that teaching and learning in year 2 and 6 is effective, they judged that the school still “requires improvement” in specific areas.

 The report particularly focuses on improving writing and pupils who are disadvantaged or who have SEN making consistently good progress, but we are pleased that the report highlights the school’s many strengths.
 We are proud that:

 - Mathematics teaching has improved and is effective with children tackling mathematical challenges keenly through our ‘do it, use it and own it’ approach.